Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 A day-use lodge may be reserved for a fee from May 1 through October 15.
 Click on the picture to see a larger image of the lodge.
 The Stone lodge is used for picnics, receptions, and family reunions.
 The lodge contains a refrigerator, microwave, and modern restrooms.
 The lodge may reserved online through the park reservation system.

 The campground has 30 camp sites (10 with electric hookup).
 A large youth group campsite is also available for use by chaperoned organized youth groups.
 Advance campsite reservations can be made through the park reservation system.
-Half of the campsites are available on a first-come, first-serve basis.
+One fourth of the campsites are available on a first-come, first-serve basis.

 The camping cabins are heated/air-conditioned with no sanitary facilities but are located near the campground with showers and restroom.
-The camping cabins have 2 full size futon beds, counter top with microwave, large dorm size refrigerator, dining table with 4 chairs, outside fire pit and outside picnic table.
+The camping cabins have one full size futon bed, counter top with microwave, dorm size refrigerator, dining table with 4 chairs, outside fire pit and outside picnic table.
 The camping cabins can be reserved online through the park reservation system.
 The camping cabins may be rented from May 1 to October 15 of each year.

 Trails in the park are used by a variety of visitors and not all uses are compatible with one another.
 For the safety of all park visitors, and the protection of the park's resources; bicyclists, snowmobilers, and horseback riders are required to stay on trails designated for their use.
 Snowmobiling is also permitted on unplowed roadways unless marked otherwise.
 Trails may be closed temporarily by the park ranger if conditions are wet or otherwise unsafe.
 Call the park office for the latest trail conditions.